Representation Entanglement for Generation: Training Diffusion Transformers Is Much Easier Than You Think: Method

-In addition to alignment, the training objective includes velocity prediction for both the noised image latent $z_t$ and class token $cls_t$.
+In addition to alignment, the training objective includes velocity prediction for both the noised image latents $\mathbf{z}_t$ and class token $\mathbf{cls}_t$.
 The prediction loss is formulated as:

-where $v\left ( \cdot ,t \right ) $ is the velocity prediction function, and $\beta>0$ controls the relative weighting between the image latent and class token denoising objectives.
+where $\mathbf{v}\left ( \cdot ,t \right ) $ is the velocity prediction function, and $\beta>0$ controls the relative weighting between the image latents and class token denoising objectives.
 The final training loss integrates both prediction and alignment objectives, where $\lambda>0$ governs the relative weight of the alignment loss compared to the denoising loss.
 Specifically, the total loss $\mathcal{L}_{\text {total }}$ is formulated as:

 \textbf{REG inference process.} The framework requires no auxiliary networks to generate the class token.
-The model simultaneously reconstructs both image latents and their corresponding global semantics from random noise initialization.
-It acquired semantic knowledge actively guides and enhances the image generation quality.
+REG jointly reconstructs both image latents and corresponding global semantics from random noise initialization.
+It acquired semantic knowledge actively guides and enhances the generation quality.